 The objective of this Planning Proposal is to amend Byron Local Environmental Plan (LEP) 2014 to address various planning provisions that apply to the Byron Bay Town Centre.
 The original version of this Planning Proposal was submitted to the Department and received a gateway determination on 18 June 2019.
-After consultation with the community, changes have been made to the original proposal and are reflected in the Planning Proposal outlined below.
-Council is now seeking an amended gateway determination in line with the changes made to the Planning Proposal as a result of feedback from the public.
+After a second gateway approval and formal consultation with the community, changes have been made to the original proposal and are reflected in the Planning Proposal outlined below.